@types

 For most examples, you probably need to import external libraries into your code examples.

 Twoslash works by faking a virtual file system over your existing file system.
-This means any @types
+This means any @types or libraries with TypeScript definitions should work out of the box with no config.

 Local Sources